Neuroscience, B.S.

 • SLU provides a genuinely interdisciplinary degree in neuroscience.

-• Neuroscience is a growing field, with new initiatives to develop innovative technologies to foster a better understanding of brain function.
+• Neuroscience is a growing field, with initiatives to develop innovative technologies to foster a better understanding of brain function.

-• SLU's neuroscience program offers a rigorous and interdisciplinary curriculum emphasizing pre-professional training.
+• SLU's neuroscience program offers a rigorous and interdisciplinary curriculum emphasizing preprofessional training.

 Curriculum Overview